-No one likes to hear about a missed deadline, but everyone I deal with appreciates having the advance notice.
+No one likes to hear about a missed deadline, but everyone I deal with appreciates having advance notice.

 Step 5.
 Attack.
-I turn off the phone, shut down my email and attack my responsibilities in priority sequence.
+I turn off the phone, shut down my email, and attack my responsibilities in priority sequence.
 Every big thing is made up of little things, so I just do the little things in priority sequence.
-Sometimes I feel like I am walking in quick sand, but I just keep trudging and eventually it all gets done.
+Sometimes I feel like I am walking in quicksand, but I just keep trudging and eventually, it all gets done.

-I have found that when I break down my responsibilities and attack them in a prioritized sequence, I feel less stressed because I know I am working my plan and doing all I can do.
+I have found that when I break down my responsibilities and attack them in a prioritized sequence, I feel less stressed because I know I am working on my plan and doing all I can do.